 As a group you can follow a course on journalistic skills.
 Learning how to create publicity and support.
 How to tell nice stories on walking.
 And how to tackle medialogics.

-More people encouraging daily walking is a bonus to all.
-This book is a homage to walkability.
-But author and expert Derk van der Laan also presents a wake-up call.
+CORONA PROOF.
+This story is a homage to walkability and the future of walking.
+But expert Derk van der Laan also presents a wake-up call.
 He writes about how your mind and body benefit from simple walking.
 How to save money and increase business opportunities; how governments define and encourage walking.
 How citizens take initiative.
 What needs to be done to get more attention to walking and sustain it.
-Buy the book, for yourself or as a present.
+Buy the story, for yourself or as a present.

 Shopkeepers can be innovative about walking trails.
 For instance, shopping managers can present walking routes: do a fashion trip or enjoy the beauty route.
 Shoppers can deposit their shopping and other belongings in a safe spot.
 So they can walk more.
 Or, people go to a mall, just for walking.